kesslerio/vibe-check-mcp/docs/PATTERN_DEFINITIONS.md

 ## Overview

-This document provides comprehensive guidance for defining anti-patterns in the Vibe Compass MCP detection system.
+This document provides comprehensive guidance for defining anti-patterns in the Vibe Check MCP detection system.
 All pattern definitions are stored in `data/anti_patterns.json` and must conform to the JSON schema defined in `data/pattern_schema.json`.

 ## Schema Structure